superhero/js.core/doc/book/2-code-quality/code-structure.md

 ## Semantics

-Semantical code is self documented and self explainable.
+Semantic code is self documented and self explainable.
 Code that explains it self must cover **what** the code does, **how** the code does what it does and **when** the code does what it does.
-Using a domain language for semantical definition is an approach that offers a meaning from domain experts perspective.
+Using a domain language for semantic definition is an approach that offers a meaning from domain experts perspective.
 In a higher resolution, at a lower level, technical details are of greater value.
 From the perspective of an implementer, the domain language has value, but so does a logical definition of **how** the problem has been solved.
 The semantic model should therefor reflect a domain specific language as well as being defined by logical concepts.

 Eric Evans express the importance of defining an ubiquitous language - a domain specific language that is recognizable by the stakeholders.
 Such an approach has great value to the modeled solution from many perspectives.
 Evans also defined many logical concepts that is useful in the same model, but of grater importance in a higher resolution, where the maintenance workers operate.